Nuthin' but a P thang: Tips for investing like a G

 If you're looking for a get rich quick scheme, keep looking.
 The cold hard truth is, no one knows what's going to happen to markets tomorrow, next week or next year (not even the clever people like me 🤓) but what we do know is that historically, over the long-term, markets have always gone up.

-So whilst in the short term the market will fluctuate (and I can pretty much guarantee that you will loose money at some point along your investing journey) as long as you're committed to investing for the long term (5yrs+) you should have enough time to ride out any market falls.
+So whilst in the short term the market will fluctuate (and I can pretty much guarantee that you will lose money at some point along your investing journey) as long as you're committed to investing for the long term (5yrs+) you should have enough time to ride out any market falls.

 2. Start ASAP

 I totally get it - the jargon, the million different providers and the contradicting advice about what to invest in can be super overwhelming.
 But the fact is, the longer you put it off, the harder it'll be to make some decent money 🤷🏻.

 Starting your investment journey ASAP means your money has more time to grow (and to benefit from compound interest) #winning 🤑.